YvesW/client-resizer/README.md

 - Open the config panel of Client Resizer (gear icon).
 - Open the ``Client anti-drag`` category.
 - Enable the ``Client anti-drag`` setting.
 - Enter the ``drag delay`` you prefer.
-This is how long the cursor will have to not move while in the title bar/menu bar (read: how long you need to drag for) for anti-drag to not engage.<br>
+This is how long the cursor will have to not move while in the title bar/menubar (read: how long you need to drag for) for anti-drag to not engage.<br>
   ![Resizable scaling](docs/img/client-anti-drag.PNG)

 ### Importing and exporting settings